egrosdou01/blog.grosdouli.dev/blog/2026-01-22-capi-proxmox-cilium-sveltos/k8s-managed-clusters-capmox.md

 - **CAPI**: Bring a declarative, Kubernetes-style API to cluster creation, configuration, and management
 - **CAPMOX**: Enables efficient management of self-managed Kubernetes clusters on Proxmox

+## What is CAPMOX?

+[CAPMOX or Cluster API provider Proxmox](https://github.com/ionos-cloud/cluster-api-provider-proxmox) is an infrastructure provider maintained by the IONOS Cloud team.
+It extends the Cluster API framework to provision and manage Kubernetes clusters on Proxmox.

+### Why use CAPMOX?

+Speaking about CAPMOX and Cluster API in particular, teams have the ability to control the cluster lifecycle using a Kubernetes native workflows.
+What that means is that instead of us dealing with Ansible/Terraform/OpenTofu playbooks and plans, maintain a different code base, state files etc., we take advantage of an already used way of managing workloads using `kubectl`.
+We use Kubernetes as a central place of control and operations.

 ## Workflow

 Below is a simplification of the steps taken to build an Ubuntu 24.04 image with everything it needs to spin up and down Kubernetes clusters ([kubeadm installation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)).
 We deploy CAPI on an [RKE2](https://docs.rke2.io/) management cluster alongside the cluster creation using CAPMOX.